-The focus of the department is the rehabilitation of child offenders and children that have faced abuse using deliberate and organized social work methods and addressing the welfare needs of children outside the legal framework (information gathered by the department can be used to support legal aid work).
-Ultimately the department seeks to correct and help build children’s support systems, which would have been dysfunctional leading or pushing children to be in contact with the law.
-Case management brings together different child protection players to address the different needs of an individual child and his/her family.
-Activities under case management include family therapy, counseling (pre and post-trial/post-abuse),case conferencing, home assessment visits, peer support groups, linking up children to other specialist service providers etc.
+The focus of the department is the rehabilitation and reintegration of children in contact with the law using deliberate social work methods addressing their welfare needs.
+Ultimately the initiative seeks to correct and help build children’s support systems, which would have been dysfunctional leading or pushing children to be in contact with the law.
+Psycho social support through case management model brings together different child protection players to address the different needs of an individual child and his/her family.
+Activities include family therapy, counseling (pre and post-trial/post-abuse),case conferencing, home assessment visits, peer support groups, linking up children to other specialist service providers among others.

 Education and Awareness